-To be the leading source of information and support for individuals and families affected by CGD, both in the UK and around the world, by sharing the learning and expertise from UK patients and the medical professionals who treat them.
-To continue to be the leading global authority on CGD and an organisation that is respected by affected families and medical professionals on an international scale.
+To be the leading source of information and support for families and individuals affected by CGD in the UK and around the world, by sharing the learnings and expertise from patients and medical professionals who treat them.

 See Appendix A for our newly developed Theory of Change model!